Navajo Nation Police

 The Navajo Nation Police (formerly known as the Navajo Tribal Police) is the law enforcement agency on the Navajo Nation in the Southwestern United States.
 It is under the Navajo Division of Public Safety.
 It is headed by a Chief of Police, six Police Captains and eight Police Lieutenants.
 It includes: Internal Affairs, Patrol, K-9 Unit, Police diving, Tactical Operations Team, Traffic Unit, Fiscal management, Recruitment, and Training Divisions.
 The Navajo Nation Police are responsible for seven districts: Chinle, Crownpoint, Dilkon, Kayenta, Shiprock, Tuba City, and Window Rock.
 There are also several substations in each district ranging from one-man substations or up to five officers each.
 Currently, there are 210 sworn police officers (134 patrol), 28 criminal investigators, and 279 civilians acting as support staff for the department.
 There are approximately 1.9 police officers per 1,000 people and one officer is responsible for patrolling 70 sqmi of reservation land.
 The Navajo Nation Police are funded by federal contracts and grants and general Navajo Nation funds.
-This police department is one of only two large Native American police Departments with more than 100 sworn officers in the United States (the other is the Oglala Lakota Nation's police department).
+This police department used to be one of only two large Native American police Departments with more than 100 sworn officers in the United States (the other is the Oglala Lakota Nation's police department).
+Now there are several Nations and Tribes that have over 100.

 History

 The Navajo Treaty of 1868, which released Navajos from captivity at Fort Sumner, established law enforcement as the responsibility of the federal government.
 The first Navajo police force was created in 1872 and dissolved three years later.
 Although there were police on the reservation, they were funded and supported by the United States government.
-The Navajo Nation operated under the direction of the BIA from the late 19th century until 1959, when it established its own tribal police force.
+Policing in the Navajo Nation was operated directly by the Bureau of Indian Affairs from the late 19th century until 1959, when it established its own tribal police force.
 While the force was and remains largely funded by the federal government, the force has operated on its own since 1959.
 The Navajo Nation police is responsible for law enforcement and for the care and custody of prisoners.